-- Transfer credits must fall within the school's guidelines and are subject to approval by the registrar, dean and/or program chair. - Courses must be germane to a program/degree/certificate at Southern Union State Community College. - A transfer grade of "D" will only be accepted when the transfer student's cumulative GPA is 2.0 or above at the institution where the "D" grade was earned.
-If the student has a cumulative 2.0 or above, the "D" grade will be accepted the same as for native students.
+- Transfer credits must fall within the school's guidelines and are subject to approval by the registrar, dean and/or program chair. - Courses must be germane to a program/degree/certificate at Southern Union State Community College. - A transfer grade of "D" will only be accepted when the transfer student's cumulative GPA is 2.0 or above at the institution where the "D" grade was

+- earned.
+If the student has a cumulative 2.0 or above, the "D" grade will be accepted the same as for native students. - Transfer students will be subject to placement testing as detailed in the section "Policy on Placement Testing".